Click Here for Featured Specials

 You can also perform this test with a penny, using Lincoln's head in the same way.
 The only difference here is that if you can still see Lincoln's head, it means that the tread on your tires is shallower than the safe limit, which means you need to replace them immediately.

-You also should regularly test the pressure of your tires to make sure they comply with the manufacturer's recommendations.
-If you don't know what the recommended pressure of your tires is, check your owner's manual to find out.
+You also should regularly test your tires' pressure to ensure they comply with the manufacturer's recommendations.
+If you don't know the recommended pressure of your tires, check your owner's manual to find out.

-To test tire pressure, you'll need a pressure gauge, which you can obtain from a hardware store or auto store.
+You'll need a pressure gauge to test tire pressure, which you can obtain from a hardware store or auto store.
 Push the gauge firmly into the tire's valve to get a reading.
 It's normal for a tire to lose approximately 1 pound per square inch (PSI) of pressure every month, but this can increase if you live in a cold climate.

 There are various warning signs you should look out for when you inspect your tires.
 The first is any indication of a significant loss of tire pressure, which may indicate that you have a puncture.
 If your tire has been punctured, you may also notice a nail or other sharp item sticking in it.